VaVia logo

 Pros

-Territory protection score of 61 is well above typical for Other Services (top quarter), giving you stronger protection against the franchisor opening a competing location nearby.
+Territory Protection Score of 61 is well above typical for franchisors (top quarter), giving you stronger protected-territory rights than most systems and reducing the risk of the franchisor opening competing locations nearby.

 Cons

-One franchisor‑initiated enforcement action is well above typical for Other Services (top 10%), indicating the franchisor actively pursues legal enforcement, which can create friction and increase your compliance burden.
+One franchisor-initiated enforcement action is well above typical for Home & Commercial Services (top quarter), which signals the franchisor actively pursues legal enforcement and can create friction or legal costs for operators.

 Territory Protection